Urban and Land Use Planners

 Although these factors were present in the mid-90s, governments' priorities were to balance public finances.
 Urban and land use planners, like almost all government employees, felt the impact of government cutbacks.
 The census data reveal a slight decrease in the number of jobs in this occupation between 1991 and 2001, a decrease that was entirely concentrated in public administration, mainly at the municipal level.
 In the private sector, mainly the professional, scientific and technical services, employment continued to rise quite quickly.
 Similarly, around 1996 there was a slight decrease in the number of members of theOrdre des urbanistes du Québec.
 After that, earlier factors once again took over, and the level of employment in this occupation resumed its rise.

 The impact of these factors should continue to hold if not gain in importance over the next few years.
 For instance, the impact of population aging is being felt more and more, whether in terms of housing, mobility or cultural and social life.
 The consequences of government and private investments in the environment are being discussed more determinedly than ever, both in urban and rural settings.
 This heating up of the debate can only result in an increase in demand for thorough and reliable analyses aimed at reconciling the frequently diverging interests of residents, businesses and governments.
 Members of this occupation will certainly benefit from these trends.
+On the other hand, the ever-precarious state of public finances will disadvantage them.

 According to the census data, in 2006 women held approximately 37% of the positions in this occupation, a level higher than in 1991 (29%).
 This proportion should continue to rise over the next few years because women constitute between 40% and 50% of new bachelor's and master's graduates in urban and regional planning.
 Approximately 65% of the members of this occupation worked full time and full year in 2005, which is a much higher proportion than for all occupations (53%).
-Because most of them worked in public administration in 2006, it is not surprising that there are rather few self-employed people among them (7% compared to 11% for all occupations).

 Education and Training